Understanding the Architecture of Smart Grids

 Three and Four-Layer Architectures

 Comparing the three-layer and four-layer models, the fourth additional layer typically serves as a supporting layer that integrates some standard IoT technologies.
 The other topologies suggest a social layer on top of the conventional three layers to regulate the IoT applications .
-Another topology proposes a four-layer model with terminal layer, field network layer, remote communication layer, and master station system layer .
-The terminal layer comprises remote terminal units along with smart meters and smart devices.
+Another topology proposes a four-layer model with a terminal layer, field network layer, remote communication layer, and master station system layer .
+The terminal layer comprises remote terminal units, smart meters, and smart devices.
 The field network layer comprises wired communications or wireless communication technologies.
 The remote communication layer consists of wired and wireless wide area networks.
 The master station system layer includes control systems for different parts of the smart grid, including generation, transmission, and distribution.